1. Answers

 Summary

-In this example, we created a GKE cluster and deployed an NGINX application.
-We then configured a ManagedCertificate resource for the domain example.com and associated it with an Ingress resource to manage SSL/TLS certificates automatically.
-This setup ensures that your application is served over HTTPS with certificates managed by Google Cloud.
+In this guide, we successfully set up a GKE cluster and deployed an NGINX application.
+We configured a ManagedCertificate resource for the domain example.com and linked it to an Ingress resource.
+This configuration allows Google Cloud to manage SSL/TLS certificates, enabling your application to be served over HTTPS seamlessly.
+The managed certificate ensures your application’s security and reliability without manual certificate management.

 Deploy this code